Hu Jintao: Tibet

+Hong Kong

 Foreign policy

+Throughout Hu's tenure, China's cooperation with global south countries increased.
 Under Hu's leadership, China continued its style of developmental diplomacy which had been adopted under Deng Xiaoping and continued by Jiang Zemin.
 China's international behavior continued to be generally pragmatic and predictable.
-Hu pledged that China would seek peaceful development in a harmonious world to assure the international community that China's rise offered opportunities and benefits rather than conflicts.
+Hu pledged that China would seek peaceful development in a harmonious world to assure the international community that China's economic growth offered opportunities and benefits rather than conflicts.
 The key attributes of a harmonious world view of foreign policy are building and accepting a world where countries diverge in their paths of national development and political systems, coexistence of diverse civilizations, and rejected unilateralism and hegemonic ambitions.

-In 2006, Hu articulated the four phases of China's foreign policy developmental objectives: (1) big powers were the key, (2) periphery countries the priority, (3) developing countries the foundation, and (4) multilateralism the stage.

-In 2009, Chinese leader Hu Jintao called for a bolstered arms control agenda at the United Nations General Assembly, joining United States President Barack Obama's earlier calls for a nuclear-free world.

-Throughout Hu's tenure, China's influence in Africa, Latin America, and other developing regions increased.
-He sought to develop China's relationship with Japan, which he visited in 2008.
-He downgraded relations with Russia because of unfulfilled deals.

 Hu emphasized an international relations premise of "shared responsibility": China would contribute to global common good, but it must not adversely affect its core interests in doing so, and its commitments must be conditional to those of other nations.
 In the analysis of academic Suisheng Zhao, under Hu's leadership, "China remained a reluctant rising power and selectively took on global and regional obligations.
 Chinese foreign policy became omnidirectional, multilevel, and multidimensional."

+In 2006, Hu articulated the four phases of China's foreign policy developmental objectives: (1) big powers were the key, (2) periphery countries the priority, (3) developing countries the foundation, and (4) multilateralism the stage.
+In 2009, Chinese leader Hu Jintao called for a bolstered arms control agenda at the United Nations General Assembly, joining United States President Barack Obama's earlier calls for a nuclear-free world.
+In 2009, the first BRIC summit was held in Russia, including China, Brazil and India.

+Asia

+Hu sought to develop China's relationship with Japan, which he visited in 2008.

+Europe

+Hu and Russian President Vladimir Putin held their first meeting in December 2002.
+The two leaders met regularly, meeting face to face five or six times a year.
+Russian Prime Minister Dimitry Medvedev and Chinese Premier Wen Jiabao also met regularly, with Wen quipping in 2007 that "We didn’t even use prepared speeches."
+China backed Russia in the Second Chechen War and regards to Russia's concerns of NATO expansion, while Russia backed China regarding the issues of Taiwan, Tibet and Xinjiang.
+The two countries also increasingly cooperated in the United Nations Security Council.

+During the 2008 Russo-Georgian war, China opposed Russia's infringement on Georgia's sovereignty.
+Citing principles of sovereignty, territorial integrity, and global order, China used its influence in the SCO to prevent the organization from supporting Russia.
+Hu downgraded relations with Russia because of unfulfilled deals.